 Information for donors

-The Macmillan Brown Library is dependant upon the generosity of Donors to build upon its already substantial research archive.
-Donations enable us to build a strong and dynamic collection that is an excellent resource for display, teaching and research.
-Donations may also be made in order to honour or remember someone special.
+The Macmillan Brown Library is dependent upon the generosity of donors to build upon its already substantial research collections.
+Donations enable us to build strong and dynamic collections that are an excellent resource for teaching and research.

-If you are considering making a donation to the library, please contact the Archivist, Art Collections Curator or Macmillan Brown Library Manager for assistance.
-This page should answer some common questions that Donors often ask when considering whether to deposit their papers with the Macmillan Brown Library.
+If you are considering donating to the library, please contact the Archivist, Art Collections Curator or Macmillan Brown Library Manager for assistance.

 What do we collect?